UptickNetwork/docs/uptick-network-documentation/guides/keys-wallets/metamask.md

 Open the MetaMask extension on your browser, you may have to log in to your MetaMask account if you are not already.
 Then click the top right circle and go to `Settings` > `Networks` > `Add Network` and fill the form as shown below.

 {% hint style="info" %}
-You can also lookup the [EIP155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) `Chain ID` by referring to [chainlist.org](https://chainlist.org/).
-Alternatively, to get the full Chain ID from Genesis, check the [Chain ID](https://github.com/starrymedia/upticknetworkdocs/blob/main/basics/chain\_id/README.md) documentation page.
+You can also lookup the [EIP155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) documentation page.
 {% endhint %}

 ![metamask networks settings](../../.gitbook/assets/metamask\_network\_settings.png)